Roads Top Banner.

 A traffic warden uses his computerised terminal to give an illegally parked vehicle a ticket.
 These terminals allow wardens to instantly 'know' if a vehicle has unpaid tickets.

-A clamper at work in the London Borough of Camden.
+Wheel clampers at work in central London.
 In this instance the vehicle's owner arrived just in time and escaped with nothing more than a fright!

 Illegally parked vehicle being taken away on back of specialist removals lorry; man in building doorway with hand on forehead - in horror!